Forge Voice vs Ruby Receptionists

 Port or forward, cancel Ruby

-We port your number or set up a forward.
-Once you see calls and appointments hitting Forge Voice cleanly, cancel Ruby.
-We keep a rollback ready for 30 days.
+We either port your existing number or set up a clean forward.
+Once calls are hitting Forge Voice and appointments are booking, you cancel Ruby.

 Comparison FAQ